China seeks to reduce abortions, as Beijing pushes for more children

 China banned sex-selective abortions in 2016.
 It also tightened oversight of abortions in 2018, requiring women seeking the procedure to fill out a form outlining their future contraceptive and family-planning arrangements.

-The new policy on Monday prompted concern from some women on Chinese social networks, due to the lack of clarity over how the government plans to reduce the number of abortions.
+The new policy announced Monday prompted concern from some women on Chinese social networks, due to the lack of clarity over how the government plans to reduce the number of abortions.

 “There are no details?” one Weibo user asked.
 “How will those who are pregnant from being raped be treated?”

 Chinese authorities have found it challenging to prod couples to have more than one child, after decades of normalizing the one-child policy.
-Many young people in China now say they are unwilling to have more than one child, because of the high costs and time commitment of raising children.
+Many young people in China now say they are unwilling to have more than one child because of the high costs and time commitment of raising children.

 This spring, the results of China’s once-a-decade census were delayed by weeks, sparking speculation that China’s population may have already begun to shrink.
-Authorities later announced the population was still growing, though at the slowest rate since the 1950s.
+Authorities later announced the population was still growing, although at the slowest rate since the 1950s.

 Pei Lin Wu contributed to this report.